GNOME/gnome-sound-recorder/README.md

 sudo ninja -C _build install
 ```

-We also offer a Flatpak nightly build that you can download and install for the testing the latest changes.
+We also offer a Flatpak nightly build that you can download and install for testing the latest changes.